karan-2004/karan-2004/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on django projects and I have also contributed some of the websites
+- 🔭 I’m currently working on django projects and I have also contributed for some of the websites
 - 🌱 I’m currently learning ML and datascience
 - 💬 Ask me about ...
 - 📫 How to reach me: kara80499@gmail.com